Online Request for Review form: Request for Review

 The authority to determine and confirm exempt status rests with the IRB and not with the investigator nor student advisor.
 Thus, an Application Form is required for your exemption to be confirmed and granted by the IRB.

 Informed consent is a process in which a research participant learns the key facts about the research before he or she decides to participate in the study.
 In addition to talking about the facts of the study with the researcher, all information will be included in a written consent form.
 The participant will be able to take the consent form home to read and discuss with family members.
 Participants may continue to ask questions before, during and after the consent form is signed.
 The participant's agreement to be in a study after being fully informed about what participation will involve, length of the study, benefits and risks, confidentiality, purpose of the study, and withdrawal/discontinuation procedures is informed consent.
 Participants will receive a copy of the signed consent form (§46.117).
-(Refer to "Human Subjects Research Informed Consent Form Checklist.")
+(Refer to "Human Subjects Research Informed Consent Form Checklist." and "Sample Informed Consent Letter" below)

 Regulations further provide that the following additional information be provided to subjects, where appropriate: